-In this guest post, Natalie Ebrill explains how to succeed with getting your school aged children to go to bed and stay in bed.
+In this guest post, Natalie Ebrill explains how to succeed in getting your school-aged children to go to bed and stay in bed.

 The older child can be easier or harder to deal with in terms of applying a strategy for going to and staying in bed.
 While it may appear easy to use your parental power and negotiating skills, it is also harder dealing with the louder, more mobile, determined, sometimes manipulative child who knows how to push your buttons and verbalise their frustrations.
 This age group requires more time and effort in after school sports, help with homework and assignments, presentations, reading, transport to parties and play dates etc. which can be very wearing on your patience and energy leading to a situation that is common in younger babies “peace at any price”.

 In planning a new approach for your school-aged child “going to and staying in bed” let’s investigate some similar issues as for a baby/toddler and then some new age-related ones.